Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/amazon-s3.md

 - Up to 50 files per second.
 - Up to 30k events per second.

+### Deduplication with `insert_id`

+Amplitude uses a unique identifier, `insert_id`, to match against incoming events to prevent duplicates.
+If a new event with a specific `insert_id` is uploaded to Amplitude within 7 days of a previous event with the same `insert_id`, Amplitude drops the new event.

+Amplitude highly recommends that you set a custom `insert_id` for each event to prevent duplication.
+To set a custom `insert_id`, create a field that holds unique values, like random alphanumeric strings, in your dataset.
+Map the field as an additional property named `insert_id` in the guided converter configuration.

 ## Set up Amazon S3 Import in Amplitude

 When your dataset is ready for ingestion, you can set up Amazon S3 Import in Amplitude.